 Note: Red peppers will temporarily dye plastic blender jars red.
 A couple of washes with hot soapy water will remove the discoloration.

-Step 5: Let the hot sauce cool and store it in your fridge.
+Step 5: Let the hot sauce cool.
+Transfer to a mason jar using a funnel and store it in your fridge.
 The abundance of vinegar acts like a natural preservative for several weeks.
-If you prefer, you can also can your hot sauce to make it shelf stable.
+If you prefer, canning your hot sauce in mason jars is an option to make it shelf-stable.

-Make it Thinner or Thinner: Some peppers naturally contain more pulp while others contain more water.
-After you’ve blended the sauce, you can strain out the pulp with a fine-mesh strainer for a more watery hot sauce, or leave the pulp in for a thicker hot sauce.
+Make it Thicker or Thinner: Some peppers naturally contain more pulp while others contain more water.
+After you’ve blended the sauce, you can strain out the pulp with a fine-mesh strainer for a more watery hot sauce or leave the pulp in for a thicker hot sauce.
 Adding a little bit of filtered water will thin it as well.

 Change the Color: The color of the hot sauce will depend on the color of the peppers you use.
 Green chilies will make a green hot sauce, while orange/red chilies will make a red sauce.
 Combine red and green chilies for a brown sauce.